GoodFaithParadigm8/constitution/index.md

 ### SECTION 1.2
 - Objective
-	-  Good Faith Paradigm is a not-for-profit educational organization dedicated to studying the symbiotic relationship between religion, science, the evolution of the universe and the homosapian.
+	-  Good Faith Paradigm is a not-for-profit educational organization dedicated to studying the symbiotic relationship between religion, science, the evolution of the universe and the humanity.

 ### SECTION 1.3
 - Affiliations